 Ode To The Dudes by Billie Reid

-“Billie Reid is one intriguing cat.
-I’m hearing a rich hybrid telling me that he’s been absorbing and assimilating for a long time; that he understands the power of words, of poetry even.
-He’s plainly a rocker at heart but just as plainly there’s a lot going on in his heart and head – from skittering banjo to grinding blues to playful pop.
-There could even be some whirlygig jugband going on and, dare I say it, a nod or two to His Bobness (both Zimmerman and the acerbic Irish Knight – Geldof).
-One gets the feeling that Billie’s not overly concerned with expectations or categories, that he’s having a whale of a time and if you want to come along for the ride that’s fine by him.
+“Billie Reid is one intriguing cat …. as in, on a hot tin roof, as in scalded.
+I’m hearing a rich hybrid telling me that he’s been absorbing & assimilating for a long time; that he understands the power of words, of poetry even.
+He’s plainly a rocker at heart but just as plainly there’s a lot going on in his heart & head – from skittering banjo to grinding blues to playful pop.
+There could even be some whirlygig jugband going on &, dare I say it, a nod or two to His Bobness [both Zimmerman & the acerbic Irish Knight – Geldof].
+One gets the feeling that Billie’s not overly concerned with expectations or categories, that he’s having a whale of a time & if you want to come along for the ride that’s fine by him.
 How did The Hombres put it all those years ago?
 “Nobody knows what it’s all about.
 It’s too much man, let it all hang out.” ….”

 Demon Street by Billie Reid